Leadership's Legacy: Pat Summitt, NCAA Women’s Basketball, and Claiming Your Space

 Once again I offer an observation about women’s basketball.
 I am a born and bred Nutmegger, longtime fan of UConn’s women’s team, and father of two high school, college, and beyond female athletes/sport captains…And, I have a story with only one source and a secondhand one at that, namely another father talking about his child, in this case about a son ‘playing with girls’, but it’s a good story.
 First….

-Arguably the fountainhead, Pat Summitt, began coaching Tennessee’s women’s basketball in 1974, 8 years before the NCAA even sponsored women’s basketball and just two years after the passage of Title IX.
-Summit was 22 years old.
+Arguably the fountainhead of women’s collegiate basketball, Pat Summitt, began coaching Tennessee’s women’s basketball in 1974, 8 years before the NCAA even sponsored women’s basketball and just two years after the passage of Title IX.
+Summitt was 22 years old.
 She died at 64 in 2016.

 Who was she?